RobotCasserole1736/OffseasonTraining/Chapter_1/lesson5.1.md

 ![](doc/dbg_var_values1.png)

-Congradulations!
+Congratulations!
 You've done the most basic form of debugging, which is extremely powerful!
-Meerly the ability to stop code at a certain point and inspect variable values gives you vast opportunities to understand code behavior, and determine what sorts of things have gone right or wrong.
+Merely the ability to stop code at a certain point and inspect variable values gives you vast opportunities to understand code behavior, and determine what sorts of things have gone right or wrong.

 ### Stepping through lines of code